Degenerate coupled-cluster theory: Theories

 and so on.

-This proves the equivalence of the FCI method and the full $\Delta$CC or full SUMRCC method and hence the exact convergence of the $\Delta$CC and SUMRCC hierarchies.
+This proves the equivalence of the FCI method and the full $\Delta$CC or full QCC method and hence the exact convergence of the $\Delta$CC and QCC hierarchies.
 The foregoing proof is originally due to Paldus and Li.\cite{PaldusLi2003}